ldecicco-USGS/owi-blog/content/fileOptions.md

 rds_df <- readRDS(file_name)
 ```

-RDS files must be read entirely in memory so the “Read & Filter” and
-“Read & Group & Summarize” times will be driven by the “Read” timing.
+RDS files must be read entirely in memory so the "Read & Filter" and "Read & Group & Summarize" times will be driven by the "Read" timing.
 However, I will use 2 examples throughout to test the timings.
-The
-examples are deliberately set up to test some `dplyr` basic verbs and
-various data types, as well as tricky situations like timezones.
+The examples are deliberately set up to test some `dplyr` basic verbs and various data types, as well as tricky situations like timezones.

 ``` r
 min_bytes <- 100000